-Cappetta’s self-published autobiography Bodyslams: Memoirs of a Wrestling Pitchman covers the nature of the environments behind-the-scenes as well as shares stories about Ric Flair, Vince McMahon Sr., Vince McMahon Jr., Mick Foley, The Undertaker, Verne Gagne, Bruno Sammartino, and scores of others in-between.
+Cappetta’s self-published autobiography Bodyslams: Memoirs of a Wrestling Pitchman covers the nature of the environments behind-the-scenes and shares stories about Ric Flair, Vince McMahon Sr., Vince McMahon Jr., Mick Foley, The Undertaker, Verne Gagne, Bruno Sammartino, and scores of others in-between.
 I would highly recommend this book to any fans of pro wrestling, past or present.
-Through his writing, you receive an intelligent and honest view of the inner and outer workings of the business.
+Through his writing, you receive an intelligent and honest view of the business’s inner and outer workings.
 Additionally, there are numerous entertaining stories shared, much like the one featured below, about Mr. Hughes, which took place during a particularly odorous WCW Europe trip back in 1991.

 Mr. Hughes and the Side Effects of His Drug Use

 "In the States, the wrestlers travel by rental car with their buddies, lodge wherever they please (or could afford), and eat at their favorite spots; when we toured Europe, everybody was required to conform to a set itinerary.
 This was a drill that was foreign to them.
 And it didn’t take long for the personal animosities that independent travel had tempered to escalate from verbal attacks to hostility and eventually to brutality.